-Governing bodies and proprietors should appoint an appropriate senior member of staff, from the School leadership team, to the role of Designated Safeguarding Lead.
-The Designated Safeguarding Lead should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
-This should be explicit in the role-holder's job description.
-This person should have the appropriate status and authority within the School to carry out the duties of the post.
-They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings - and/or to support other staff to do so - and to contribute to the assessment of children.
+Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
+This should be explicit in the role holder's job description.

-1. Deputy Designated Safeguarding Leads
+The designated safeguarding lead should have the appropriate status and authority within the school or college to carry out the duties of the post.
+The role of the designated safeguarding lead carries a significant level of responsibility, and they should be given the additional time, funding, training, resources and support they need to carry out the role effectively.
+Their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or supporting other staff to do so, and contributing to the assessment of children.

-It is a matter for individual Schools as to whether they choose to have one or more Deputy Designated Safeguarding Lead(s).
-Any deputies should be trained to the same standard as the Designated Safeguarding Lead and will have the time, status and authority to be responsible for such matters to deputise for the Designated Safeguarding Lead where appropriate.
+Deputy Designated Safeguarding Leads

-Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the Designated Safeguarding Lead; this lead responsibility should not be delegated.
+It is a matter for individual schools and colleges as to whether they choose to have one or more deputy designated safeguarding leads.
+Any deputies should be trained to the same standard as the designated safeguarding lead and the role should be explicit in their job description.
+Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead, this lead responsibility should not be delegated.